MikeMcQuaid/mikemcquaid.com/_talks/2014-03-20-software-architecture-process-and-management-in-the-real-world.md

 ---
 title: Software Architecture, Process And Management (In the Real World)
-summary: How software architecture, process and management plays out in the real world with some best practices and things to avoid.
+description: How software architecture, process and management plays out in the real world with some best practices and things to avoid.
 speakerdeck-id: 4e4c3690ab6f013155733279fa910c9f
 speakerdeck-ratio: 1.77777777777778
 ---